Vampire Weekend: Formation and Vampire Weekend (2006–2009)

 The then-nascent influence of blog hype and internet buzz played a role in their success and led to a large prerelease following sufficient to support them performing on three tours before their debut album was released.
 They were declared "The Year's Best New Band" by Spin magazine in the March 2008 issue, and were the first band to be shot for the cover of the magazine before releasing their debut album.
 The band made a television appearance on The Late Show with David Letterman on February 1, 2008, and on March 8, 2008, performed on Saturday Night Live.
 Four songs from the band's first album also made the Triple J Hottest 100, 2008.
 The internet hype had its backlash, however, as critics reacted against a perceived image of Vampire Weekend as privileged, upper-class Ivy League graduates stealing from foreign musicians.
 One critic went so far as to call Vampire Weekend the "whitest band in the world", to which they took exception, given their Ukrainian, Persian, Italian, and Hungarian heritages.
-Koenig responded in a November 2009 interview by saying, "Nobody in our band is a WASP."
+Koenig responded in a November 2009 interview by saying: "Nobody in our band is a WASP."
 Saying the backlash involving their social backgrounds was largely unfounded, Koenig claimed he paid for Columbia with a scholarship and student loans; he himself was still paying off student loans in 2009.

-Self-titled Vampire Weekend, the band's first album was released on January 29, 2008.
+Self-titled Vampire Weekend, the band's first album, was released on January 29, 2008.
 It received contemporary critical acclaim, being ranked number 430 on Rolling Stone's 500 Greatest Albums of All Time, and has been hailed as one of the greatest debut albums.
 It featured a blend of Afropop influences, indie pop, and chamber music elements.
 A success in the US and UK, it peaked at number 15 on the UK Albums Chart and number 17 on the Billboard 200 and had been certified Platinum in both countries.
 Four singles were released from the album; while "A-Punk" peaked at number 25 on the Billboard Modern rock chart and number 55 on the UK Singles Chart, "Oxford Comma" peaked at number 38 in the UK.
-"A-Punk" was ranked the 4th on Rolling Stone's Readers' Rock List: Best Songs of 2008.
+"A-Punk" was ranked the 4th on Rolling Stone Readers' Rock List: Best Songs of 2008.
 "A-Punk" was also used to open the Will Ferrell/John C. Reilly feature Step Brothers, and featured in the UK television show The Inbetweeners and the video games Guitar Hero 5, Just Dance 2 and Lego Rock Band.